Skip advert

 Advertisement

-The engine lineup has been simplified for 2023, with one diesel unit and two petrols.
+The engine lineup has been simplified in recent years, with one diesel unit and two petrols.
 An eight-speed auto is standard, operated by gorgeous aluminium paddles

 Evo rating